nicolkill/dbb/README.md

 1. Clone the repo
 2. Run `make` to download deps and build docker images (runs every time that you want to reload deps or download new ones)
 3. Run `make up` to run create the container and run in the `http://localhost:4000`

+## Commands

+The commands are to run inside the container

+To run the bash inside the container you need run `docker compose exec your_container_name sh`

+Available commands:

+- `make seeds`

 ## Configure